JetBlue plane makes emergency landing in Jamaica

 The flight was headed to Fort Lauderdale from Norman Manley International Airport in Kingston but returned to Jamaica 15 minutes after take-off, JetBlue officials said on the airline’s website.

-The U.S. Federal Aviation Administration said the crew reported smoke in the cockpit.

-Alfredo McDonald, an official with Jamaica’s Airports Authority, said authorities were looking into reports that smoke was coming from one of the plane’s engines.
+Alfredo McDonald, an official with Jamaica’s Airports Authority, said authorities were looking into reports that smoke was detected in one of the plane’s engines.

 The plane, an Embraer E190, was carrying 98 passengers and four crew members, McDonald said.